 - Share household chores.
-Even very young children like the feeling of belonging that comes from making a contribution – sometimes, at least!
+Even very young children can enjoy the feeling of belonging that comes from making a contribution.

-- Include children in decisions about things like family activities, rules and holidays.
-Give everyone – including young children – a chance to have their say.
+- Include children in decisions about things like family activities and holidays.
+Give everyone – including young children – a chance to have their say before you make the final decision.
 Family meetings can be a good way to do this.

-- Let children make some of their own decisions.
-The decisions you allow will depend on your children’s abilities and maturity, and the boundaries you’ve set.
-For example, you might let your 12-year-old child decide whether to walk home from school or ride his bike.
+- Let children make some of their own decisions, depending on their abilities and maturity.
+For example, you might let your 12-year-old child decide whether to walk or cycle home from school.

-- Create family rules that state clearly how your family wants to look after and treat its members.
+- Create family rules together that state clearly how your family wants to look after and treat its members.
 For example, ‘In our family we speak respectfully to each other’.
-Rules like this help everyone get along better, and make family life more peaceful.
+Rules like this help everyone get along better and make family life more peaceful.

 Appreciation for each other and family relationships

 Valuing each other is at the heart of good family relationships.
 Here are ways you might be able to do this:

 - Take an interest in each other’s lives.
 For example, make time to go to each other’s sporting events, drama performances, art shows and so on.